Of the few thousand ant species that exist in Australia, only a few are considered pests.

 - Cutting back plants and trees that are touching the house

-Depending upon which species might be infesting a property as to which products we can use to eradicate them.
-Some ants respond well to repellent pesticides, some to gels and liquid baits, yet others are controlled by the use of bait granules our technicians will be able to identify which control measure is best for your situation.
+The product we use to eradicate ants depends on which species is potentially invading your property.
+Some ants respond well to repellent pesticides, some respond to gels and liquid baits, yet others are controlled by the use of bait granules.
+Our technicians will be able to identify which control measure is best for your situation after an insepction of your property.

-Call us on 13 14 40 to book to have a service carried out or click here to have our representative contact you.
+Call us on 13 14 40 to book to have an ant control service carried out or fill in the form to have a representative contact you.